gchp/gchp.ie/_drafts/rust-compiler-walkthrough-parsing.markdown

 [`src/libsyntax/ast.rs` on line 434][crate_def].
 This, as far as I can tell at the moment is the parsed representation of the input.
 TODO: come back to this....

+## Lexing

+There are two main steps in the majority of parsers.
+There's the conversion of characters in a source file to some kind of token, and then the parsing of those tokens to a specifc set of rules.
+The Rust compiler is no different in this sense.
+There is a lexer, and a parser.
+Both the lexing & parsing steps are combined in the `phase_1_parse_input` compilation step, but I'll cover them separately here as there's quite a bit to it all.

 ## Parsing

 Now that we have some idea of our inputs and outputs for the parsing phase,